 CCP presents Artist Floor Talks by exhibiting artists each Saturday following exhibition openings.
 In the Visy Education Space, CCP presents education programs including the renowned Les Walkling photography courses.
 CCP’s highly regarded annual series of public lectures, presented for over a decade, have been augmented by the Joyce Evans History of Photography Seminars.
 Occasional forums on current photographic and related issues are presented in Gallery Three, supported by the Helen Macpherson Smith Trust.
 CCP’s occasional publications include lecture papers, as well as catalogues to accompany many exhibitions.
 CCP publishes the triannual newsletter Flash containing topical articles.
 CCP welcomes teacher, student and community groups for exhibition tours by appointment.

 everyday running of CCP.

 Presenting second hand and new photography books from around the world sourced by Sainsbury’s Books, this unique space designed by Sean Godsell Architects expands the photography experience at CCP.
 A select and exciting range of Lomo cameras are also for sale.
 Sales from CCP Shop go back into supporting CCP’s programs.

 CCP Members share an active interest in contemporary art and their support enables CCP to develop its aims and expand its services and programs.
 There are many good reasons to join CCP including:

 For a full listing of CCP membership benefits please see CCP membership.

-CCP is supported by the Victorian Government through Arts Victoria and is assisted by the Australian Government through the Australia Council, its arts funding and advisory body.
+CCP is supported by the Victorian Government through Creative Victoria and is assisted by the Australian Government through the Australia Council, its arts funding and advisory body.
 CCP is supported by the Visual Arts and Craft Strategy, an initiative of the Australian, state and territory governments.
 CCP is a member of CAOS, Contemporary Arts Organisations of Australia.

 The new CCP premises have been achieved through extraordinary public support.